Shrutit8/ReactMovie/README.md

-A project to search and display details of the Movie using the IMDB API.
+A project to search and display details of the Movie using the IMDB API and also shows ratings.
 This project is built using:
 * React
 * Bootstrap
 * Jest & Enzyme